mongodb/stitch-examples/PlateSpace/Web/README.md

 #### geoNear pipeline

-Paginated geoLocation pipeline that allows the app to order and paginate restaurants from the restaurant that is closest to the `CURRENT_LOCATION` value as defined in *src/config.js*.
+A paginated geoLocation pipeline that allows the app to order and paginate restaurants that are closest to the `CURRENT_LOCATION` value as defined in *src/config.js*.

 Create a new pipeline with the following parameters: